DougTrajano/olid-br/docs/annotation/iterations.en.md

 ### Inter-Rater Reliability

-In this iteration, we didn't generated the inter-rater reliability analysis because we did some changes and alignments during the iteration.
+In this iteration, we didn't generate the inter-rater reliability analysis because we did some changes and alignments during the iteration.

 <details><summary>Profiling Report</summary>